Renault 9 and 11: Overview

 The Renault 9 was introduced in October 1981 as a four-door saloon (in right-hand drive form for the UK market in March 1982).
 Marketing of the 11 started at the beginning of 1983 (in the UK from June that year) as a three- or five-door hatchback.

 Both models originated under the Renault code name L42 and were designed by Robert Opron.
 The development of the Renault 9 in 1977, as a "four metre" model (referring to its length), aimed to position it between the Renault 5 and the Renault 14.

 Opron developed a traditional three box design to appeal to more conventional customers and avoid the poor reception that had met the Renault 14's styling.
 Exhaustive consumer studies suggested that buyers rejected innovation, resulting in a rather nondescript design, albeit of modest elegance.
 The roofline was also taller than that of many competitors, providing ample interior space.
-The 9 went on sale in the United Kingdom in March 1982.
 The C and TC featured 1.1 L engines, while the TL, GTL, and TLE received 1.4 L engines producing 60 PS.
 The GTS and TSE received 72 PS versions of the 1.4 L engine.

 Before the two models entered mass production, Renault had assigned more than 500 employees to the L42 project, logging 14.5 million hours of study and testing, constructing 44 prototypes, testing 130 engines, and test-driving prototypes over 2,200,000 km.